zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 5: Decrease collection throughput

-In this task, you will decrease the throughput on your collections.
+In this task, you will decrease the throughput of your collections.
 Azure Cosmos DB uses an hourly billing rate, so reducing the throughput after the data migration will help save costs.

 1. From the Azure Cosmos DB menu pane in Visual Studio Code, right-click on the **best-for-you-db** database and then select **Open in Portal**.